I want to start a business but I am broke. Should I do it?

 - Does your spouse approve?
 If your significant other is not on board, you will fight two battles.
 One at home and the other in your business.
 Business is hard enough.
 Don’t sacrifice your relationship for business.

 - Do you have the skills necessary?
 Every business requires some specialized skills.
 Learn as much about what skills it will take to run your business.

 So, as I was saying:

 Step 1 – Install WordPress and start blogging about your plans.

 Make it public.
 Tell people about it.

 Don’t keep your idea a secret.
-There are wantrepreneurs that won’t talk about their idea without making people sign a Non-Disclosure Agreement (NDA).
+Some wantrepreneurs won’t talk about their idea without making people sign a Non-Disclosure Agreement (NDA).
 It is a silly idea.

 Most businesses that succeed do so because of excellent execution.
 Ideas are cheap, yes even yours.
-What will help you succeed is how well you execute on your idea.
+Proper implementation of your idea will help you succeed.

-The more people know about what you are doing the harder it is to stop.
+The more people know what you are doing, the harder it is to stop.

 There are so many things that you can blog about when you start a business.
 Here are a few ideas for you: